siyia2/bulk-rename-plus/README.md

 Useful for improving the performance of installed wine windows apps in a case sensitive linux file system and/or for improving compatibility with some wine windows game mods.

+Default and recommended installation path is `~/.local/bin/bulk_rename++`, no need to run it as `ROOT` unless of course you know what you are doing.

 ## How to use:
 Case conversion modes include `lower` for converting everything to lower case `upper` for converting everything to upper case and `reverse` for reversing existing case status.